agude/agude.github.io/_drafts/2021-03-15-data_science_timeseries_plotting_notebook_template.md

 ### Simple Legend

-I like simple legends.
+Simple legends are great; they convey their information most effectively because all the superfluous noise has been removed.

 My [basic plotting notebook][first_notebook] has a function to remove all the extra information from the legend box leaving only the color and the label.
 This time I have taken it a step further: I wrote a function to get rid of the box and label each line.

 [first_notebook]: {% post_url 2020-07-27-data_science_plotting_notebook_template %}#draw-legends